postgrespro/pg_probackup/Documentation.md

  - On your local system, configure pg_probackup as explained in the section [Installation and Setup](#installation-and-setup).
 For the [add-instance](#add-instance) and [set-config](#set-config) commands, make sure to specify [remote options](#remote-mode-options) that point to the remote server with the PostgreSQL instance.

 - If you would like to take ARCHIVE backups, configure continuous WAL archiving on the remote system as explained in the section [Setting up continuous WAL archiving](#setting-up-continuous-wal-archiving).
-For the [archive-push](#archive-push) and [archive-get](#archive-get) commands, you must specify the [remote options](#remote-mode-options) that point to host with **backup catalog**.
+For the [archive-push](#archive-push) and [archive-get](#archive-get) commands, you must specify the [remote options](#remote-mode-options) that point to host with backup catalog.

-- Run [backup](#backup) or [restore](#restore) commands with remote options on system with **backup catalog**. pg_probackup connects to the remote system via SSH and creates a backup locally or restores the previously taken backup on the remote system, respectively.
+- Run [backup](#backup) or [restore](#restore) commands with remote options on system with backup catalog. pg_probackup connects to the remote system via SSH and creates a backup locally or restores the previously taken backup on the remote system, respectively.

 >NOTE: The remote backup mode is currently unavailable for Windows systems.